MrMultiMediator/dawatoma/README.md

 initial strings "not1e1", "note2", etc are strings like "C5" which will be interpreted with the NoteDict, also included in this package.

-This package depends on MIDIUtil.
+This package depends on MIDIUtil and attrs.